bl4ckh0l3z/droidtrail/README.md

 ## What is it?

-Droidtrail is a python tool for executing an automatic and lightweight vetting of malicious/legit mobile apps; for each examined app it produces a digital footprint which is composed by these digital trails:
+Droidtrail is a modular python tool for executing an automatic and lightweight vetting of malicious/legit mobile apps; for each examined app it produces a digital footprint which is composed by these digital trails: